An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ✔️ Resistance to Environmental Conditions

-Ensure that the items you stock are protected from any secondary natural disasters or during the main disaster, which could result in significant losses.
+Ensure your items are protected from any secondary natural disasters or during the main disaster, which could result in significant losses.
 For example, canned goods should not be stored in damaged cans, and foods with seals are best suited for non-refrigerated storage.
 If your goods are less sensitive to environmental conditions, they will have a longer shelf life and remain valuable in the market for trading.

 Strategic Bartering Tips